DNKonanov/snapper-man-test/docs/source/usercases.rst

 *Helicobacter pylori* A45 total methylome analysis
 --------------------------------------------------

-In this example, we will use Snapper for the total methylaome analysis of *Helicobacter pylori* A45 strain.
+In this example, we will use Snapper for the total methylome analysis of *Helicobacter pylori* A45 strain.

 The running command::